Precisely (company): Whitlow Computer Systems: 1968–1981

 In 1968, Duane Whitlow and Stan Rintel started Whitlow Computer Systems to develop software for mainframe computers.
 The result was a business with a niche product portfolio based on high-speed data sorting.

 According to Whitlow, the company's original task was to develop an airlines reservations system for Control Data.
 In the course of that work, the founders encountered timing charts for IBM's existing sort utility, and thought they could build a sort that was much faster.
-Sales improved after then-startup Computerworld published a front page story about the Syncsort product.
-That story resulted in openings in Europe, and the company was one of the first to sell an independent software product in Europe.
+Sales improved after then-startup Computerworld published a front page story about the Syncsort product in 1972.
+That story helped the company get additional investors, and also resulted in openings in Europe, and the company was one of the first to sell an independent software product in Europe.

 The Syncsort product started to sell well in the United States as well.
 In the IBM mainframe era, many commercial applications revolved around sequential file processing, where master files, often kept on tape storage, were sorted in various orders before being input to application code.
 In such batch job environments, the sort utility was frequently invoked, and the utility's performance had a significant impact on overall throughput.
 Syncsort was drop-in replaceable for the IBM sort utility, without having to change JCL statements or application code, and thus was easy to switch to.
 For some customers, Syncsort was their first non-IBM software purchase.

 The company was located in Englewood Cliffs, New Jersey.
 The primary market for Syncsort was for IBM mainframes running OS/VS1 or MVS operating systems.
 There were also Syncsort products for two other common IBM mainframe operating environments, those being DOS and VM/CMS.

+Aso O. Tavitian was the primary salesman for the company in its early years, and was primarily responsible for its growth.
+In 1975 he became CEO of the company, and remained in that position until 2008.
+He became a majority shareholder, then sold a large portion of his stake in the company in 2008, and continued on the company's board of directors through 2015.